 Face of America schedules rest stops every ten to 12 miles both days.
 Quick energy food, water, and comfort stations help you enjoy the ride.
 And, at a leisurely pace along the route, you’ll never be left alone from start to finish!

 6 – Saturday Celebration

 Saturday’s finish in Frederick, Maryland is hosted at the Frederick Fairgrounds.
 Adult athletes can grab a brew and refill from local food trucks, while enjoying the afternoon with friends and colleagues.

 7 – Spectacular Conclusion

 Go ahead – we dare you to not be emotional as you pedal along the hallowed grounds in Gettysburg.
 Riding the final miles through the Gettysburg National Military Park is a privilege, particularly alongside adaptive military veterans.
-You’ll finish at historic Brown’s Farm, which served as a Confederate base during the July 1 to July 3, 1863 battle, ready to relax and enjoy your accomplishment.
+You’ll finish at the World War II American Experience museum, ready to relax and enjoy your accomplishment.